cal-cs184-student/p3-1-pathtracer-sp23-d-2/docs/index.md

     }
 }
 ```
   - If the split point is at the start or end, then we know that all primitives lie on only one side of the split point and can return the current node.
-Otherwise, we create a new node with updated start and end primitives and recursively call construct_bvh on the new Primitie vector.
+Otherwise, we create a new node with updated start and end primitives and recursively call construct_bvh on the new Primitive vector.

 - **Show images with normal shading for a few large .dae files that you can only render with BVH acceleration.**
     - ```CBbunny.dae```